 Milliken Fire Protection District was officially created in 1963.
 The district experienced population growth, and the volunteer agency did its best to expand services to keep up with growth, including building the Hill ‘n Park fire station.
 MFPD hired its first full-time Fire Chief in May 2009, and within a brief nine-year period, moved from being a 100% volunteer fire service to being an integral part of what is now FRFR.

-Front Range Fire Rescue is a combination department that utilizes both career and reserve firefighters to provide service 24 hours a day, seven days a week.
+Front Range Fire Rescue is a career department that provides service 24 hours a day, seven days a week.
 We have three divisions: Administrative Services, Life Safety Fire Prevention, and Operations.